 We found no impact of hf-tRNS targeted at left hMT+ on a contralateral motion discrimination task, failing to reproduce an effect from a previous study (Ghin et al., 2018).
 Specifically, in comparison to the ipsilateral visual field, motion processing in the contralateral visual field from left hMT+ stimulation was not modulated.
 Further, there was no difference between active hMT+ stimulation and sham over hMT+, or the active control over left forehead.

 In attempting to reproduce the effects from Ghin et al. (2018), we made minor adjustments to the protocol to target our replication of interest.
 Table 1 lists the methodological differences between the original Ghin et al., (2018) study and the present study.
 First, we combined stimulation conditions from Ghin et al.’s experiment 1 (hf-tRNS to hMT+, sham stimulation to hMT+) and control experiment 2 (hf-tRNS to forehead control).
 Examining all conditions within-subject should have increased sensitivity to neuromodulation through accounting for inter-subject variability (Greenwald, 1976), however we were unable to detect our predicted behavioral modulation.
 While it is possible that including more within-subject conditions could have resulted in significant learning effects across session, which increases noise and reduces the chance to detect stimulation effects, our final number of within-subject behavioral sessions was four (including the thresholding), the exact same number of sessions in Ghin et al., Experiment 1.
 Specifically, Ghin et al., Experiment 1 originally included two tDCS sessions as well as the tRNS and sham sessions.
 We did not include the tDCS due to the lack of modulation detected (Ghin et al., 2018).
 We also deviated from the original protocol by including more participants indicated by power analyses.
 More participants should also reduce the impact of participant variability on the group level analyses, enabling a more reliable result.
+Our sample size was selected to achieve a 0.9 power to test our minimum effect size of interest based on the data from Ghin et al., (2018).
+We predicted larger between-subject variance in Ghin et al. and therefore felt confident this was a conservative estimate for our within-subject design.
+However, it is plausible our sample would not have been large enough to detect a potentially smaller effect size.